zacanger/niddesa/text/mahaniddesa-from-chinese/10-chinese-google.md

 gathering of the five aggregates... (omitted) the four major gatherings, disappearance, pleasure, trouble, detachment are justified by oneself Knowing...
 (omitted) "Any collection of dhammas is extinguishing dhamma."
-The dhamma that is self-proven and self-proven does not believe in any other Shaman, or Brahman, or heaven, or man, or Brahma.
+The dhamma that is self-proven and self-proven does not believe in any other Samana, or Brahman, or heaven, or man, or Brahma.

 This was said by the Blessed One [SN.48.44]: "Sariputra!
 You have [this] faith: